saezlab/dorothea/2_usage.md

 ---

 ## DoRothEA (v1)
 Below is an example how to run the first version of DoRothEA.
-The corresponding GitHub repository you find [here](https://github.com/saezlab/DoRothEA/releases/tag/version1)
+The corresponding GitHub repository can be found [here](https://github.com/saezlab/DoRothEA/releases/tag/version1).
 ```
 # Load functions
 source('src/lib_enrichment_scores.r')